Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

   overlay_image: /assets/images/classes/fighter/fey-warrior/header.png
   teaser: /assets/images/classes/fighter/fey-warrior/header.jpg
 ---
-Where others rely on brute force or rigid discipline, the Fey Warrior confounds and dazzles.
+Where others rely on brute force or rigid discipline, the Fey Warrior takes a different approach.
 With a flash of light or a flourish of motion, they become elusive targets and masters of deception.
-Their presence on the battlefield is as unsettling as it is graceful, never where the enemy expects, never still, and never within reach.
+Their presence on the battlefield is as unsettling as it is graceful, never where the enemy expects, never still, and never quite within reach.

 # Dazzling Demonstration
 Beginning when you choose this archetype at 3rd level, you learn the [[Dancing Lights]] and [[Subterfuge]] cantrips, and gain proficiency in [[Deception]] if you don't already have it.